averycrespi/vtt-bridge/README.md

     <img src="assets/chrome.png" alt="Chrome logo">
 </a>

-Open your Dungeon Master's Vault character sheet and click the <kbd>www</kbd> link in the top right.
+**Open your Dungeon Master's Vault character sheet** and click the <kbd>www</kbd> link in the top right.

 ![www link](assets/www.png)

-Launch your Roll20 game in another tab.
+**Launch your Roll20 game** in another tab.
 You should see a notification appear in both tabs.

 ![Notification](assets/notification.png)

-Click one of the buttons on your Dungeon Master's Vault character sheet.
+**Click a button** on your Dungeon Master's Vault character sheet.
 Your roll will appear in Roll20!

 ## FAQ